ErasmusMC-Bioinformatics/erasmusmc-bioinformatics.github.io/README.md

 ## How to edit

+Simply edit `_config.yml` to add your content!

+add any images to the appropriate subfolder in `./img/`

 ### Previewing changes locally

-install jekyll, clone this repo, and run `jekyll serve` from its root folder
+install jekyll, clone this repo, make your changes, and run `jekyll serve` from its root folder

 open `http://localhost:4000` in your browser to preview your changes.

 Once you are happy, push changes back to the repo and github will automatically rebuild the site

-### Sections

-Edit, rearrange, add, or remove in `_layouts/default.html`

 ### Services